Ready To Upgrade Your MOI? Say Hello to The Best TaylorMade Drivers of 2025

 Thanks to their more forward CG low-spin drivers have lower MOI ratings, which means they are less forgiving on off-center strikes.
 Low spin drivers typically work best for golfers with above-average levels of swing speed, as speed typically generates more spin.
 Low spin drivers will generally produce faster ball speeds than more back-weighted models (as more mass is located closer to the impact location), so they’re often the longest but least forgiving option and golfers need decent levels of speed to get the best out of them.

 It’s no secret that golfers who hit the longest drives have upward attack angles onto the back of the ball (which reduces spin and adds distance much more so than downward driver attack angles), so low spin drivers are often designed to compliment this motion.
 It’s entirely possible if a low spin driver is put into the hands of a downward attack angle golfer spin rates will increase and not reduce.
-TaylorMade’s best low-spin driver option in 2024 is the Qi10 LS.
+TaylorMade’s best low-spin driver option in 2025 is the Qi35 LS, although we have found all models of 2025 to have low spin with the correct fitting.

 Draw Bias/Easy to Square

 The average club golfer has a handicap of 18 with a typical swing speed hovering around 92/93 mph.
 Research has shown a majority of these players will hit shots from left to right with a slice (for a right-handed golfer).
 ‘Slicers’ create more spin, which robs distance and shots frustratingly end up down the right side of the golf course, so most golf club brands produce a ‘Draw Bias’ driver to help counteract the effects of a slice.
-Ping make the G430 SFT, Callaway makes the Ai Smoke Max D whereas TaylorMade’s offering is the Qi10 Max.
+Ping make the G440 SFT, Callaway makes the Elyte X whereas TaylorMade’s offering is the Qi35 Max.

 Lots of golfers believe draw drivers are their most forgiving driver option, however as heel weight is usually further forward than an all-out forgiveness model like the Ping G430 Max this isn’t always the case.
-An exception to the rule is the TaylorMade Qi10 Max which has an MOI of 10,000 gcm2 and is the company’s easiest to square and most forgiving model.
+An exception to the rule is the TaylorMade Qi35 Max which has an MOI of 10,000 gcm2 and is the company’s easiest to square and most forgiving model ever, providing lower spin and a more optimal CG projection than its predecessor, the TaylorMade Qi10 Max.

 Forgiving/All round performance